 O Boy!
 This is great.
 You don't know the half of touring till you have lots of this kind of luck.
 The kids are making good use of these Missouri stones.
 Using some ones chicken coop as a target.
 Tire changes and gone again.
 2:20.
 Lots of fall seeding being done thro this section.
 We rounded a curve over a bridge and up a steep rocky grade.
 Got halfway up and pushed into low.
 It refused to take hold.
 So here we stalled again.
 Blocked our wheels.
 Tightened our low band, gave her a push, hopped in and on we go.
 The country south of Old Monroe is more level.
 More farming done thro here.
 Lots of Jersey cows thro all sections which we have passed thro.
 Came unto the pavement 41 miles from St. Louis at 2:10.
 O joy!
 We're all glad.
 This land right thro here lays as nice as any Iowa land.
 Better farms and things look more prosperous.
 Bang!
 Bang!
 Blow out.
 We're having a lovely time, believe this or not.
 This gives me lots of time to jot down all I would like to write.
 This all happened 20 minutes after we hit the pavement.

-Guess we all felt to hilarious over better roads.
+Guess we all felt too hilarious over better roads.
 I have often wondered why some people speak of Missouri as misery.
 I know the reason now.
 Things all patched and ready to ramble again 2:25.
 It is sprinkling again.
 Lots of cars on this road.
 This is paved clear thro to Kansas City.
 Stopped at the first filling station, fixed up some tires.

 Started on 3:15.
 This road runs right along the railroad track.
 Up hill and down just the same way only we're on pavement and don't notice it quite so much.
 This has been a nice drive to St. Charles.
 The farm land thro here is about the same.
 Drove into the camp ground at 5:30.
 Set up tent, got supper.
 Popped corn.
 Spent the evening laughing over our days drive.
 Went to bed.
 Steady rain most of the night.
 Camped within 1/2 mile of the Missouri river.
 Could see both the railroad and drive bridge.
 These are large 5 span bridges.
 We sure do enjoy these sights.